This is a decadent, garlic heavy bread so if you have plans that evening, maybe go a bit lighter on the garlic!

 - 1 tablespoon garlic crushed or minced

-Add in the cup of hot water (just below boiling) point and stir thoroughly to combine into a dough.
-Let sit for 5 minutes.
+- Add in the cup of hot water (just below boiling point) and melted butter and stir thoroughly to combine into a dough.
+If it is too dry, add more water.
+If too wet, add more psyllium husk.
+Knead for 1 minute and let sit for 10 minutes.

-Meanwhile, combine the melted butter with the garlic in a small bowl.
+- Meanwhile, combine the second lot of melted butter with the garlic in a small bowl.

-Using your hands, divide into 4 balls of dough and shape into ovals.
+- Using wet hands, divide into 4 balls of dough and shape into ovals or roll between 2 sheets of baking paper.
 You want them to be about 1/2 centimetre thick.
-If they split, use a little bit of water to mend them.
+If they split, use a little bit of water to mend them and repair any large cracks around the edges. .

-Heat a frying pan over medium-high heat and add the olive oil.
-Cook the naan for about 2 -3 minutes on each side, until nicely browned.
+- Heat a frying pan over medium-high heat and add 1 tablespoon of olive oil.
+Cook each naan for about 2 -3 minutes on each side, until nicely browned.